 The cult of the mysterious, unnamed “Great Gods” on Samothrace

-Samothrace still has some of its ancient mysteries intact with historians still trying to discover the identity and nature of the deities venerated at the sanctuary.
+Samothrace still has some of its ancient mysteries intact, and historians are still trying to discover the identity and nature of the deities venerated at the sanctuary.
 This is in large part because it was taboo to even pronounce their names in ancient times.

 Literary sources from antiquity refer to them under the collective name of “Κάβειροι,” or Kábiroi) while they are also known by the simpler epithet of “Great Gods.”